Thursday 24th Sep 2020 @ 6:30 pm

 Ian Hore-Lacy

-Peter Ridd was sacked from his position as Professor of Physics at James Cook University in 2018 after publically criticising the academic findings of his colleagues.
+Peter Ridd was sacked from his position as Professor of Physics at James Cook University in 2018 after publicly criticising the academic findings of his colleagues.
 In this conversation, Ian will discuss the issue of truth-seeking (surely important to Christians) by starting with the Ridd case and relating it to discussions about the science of climate change and ionising radiation.

 Ian Hore-Lacy is a former environmental scientist with interests in technical, ethical and theological aspects of mineral resources and nuclear power.
 He has written several books on mining, environmental, and economic issues, and on nuclear energy.
 Ian wants to see CO2 emissions reduced effectively and affordably.
 He is a Senior Advisor at the World Nuclear Association.
 He has commented on the Peter Ridd case here on the ISCAST site.